Wentz, Eagles keep NFC East hopes alive by beating Redskins

+LANDOVER, Md.
+(AP) — Carson Wentz fumbled the ball away, but recovered in time to keep alive the Philadelphia Eagles’ hopes of winning the NFC East.

-Carson Wentz recovered from a disastrous fumble by leading a 75-yard, go-ahead scoring drive and throwing his third touchdown pass of the day to keep the Philadelphia Eagles’ NFC East hopes on track with a 37-27 victory at the Washington Redskins on Sunday.
+Wentz bounced back from a potentially costly mistake by leading a 75-yard, go-ahead scoring drive and throwing his third touchdown pass of the day to keep Philadelphia’s NFC East hopes on track with a 37-27 victory at the Washington Redskins on Sunday.

-Wentz’s ability to bounce back from some accuracy issues and a turnover means the Eagles (7-7) are still in the thick of the division race with a game against the division rival Dallas Cowboys coming next week.

-Of course, Wentz didn’t do it by himself.
+The Eagles and Cowboys both are 7-7 and face off in Philadelphia next week.

+For the second consecutive week, Wentz engineered a late-game scoring drive, this time with the motivation of atoning for his miscue.

+“We knew what was in front of us,” coach Doug Pederson said.
+“We dealt ourselves this situation.
+I don’t think it’s going to take much motivation this week.”

 Sanders rushed for 122 yards and a touchdown and caught six passes for 50 yards.
-The Eagles’ defense that struggled to stop Washington’s Dwayne Haskins most of the afternoon got him to fumble for a touchdown by Nigel Bradham on the game’s final play.
+The Eagles’ defense that struggled to stop Washington’s Dwayne Haskins most of the afternoon got him to fumble for a touchdown by Nigel Bradham on the game’s final play, leading fans in the corner to chant, “We want Dallas!”

 Coming off an overtime victory against Eli Manning and the New York Giants, a loss to Washington (3-11) could’ve had the Eagles facing elimination next week.
 Allowing an early 75-yard TD pass from Haskins to Terry McLaurin and falling behind 7-3, 14-10, 21-17 and 27-24 made that a distinct possibility.